OrgFlow/docs/src/commands/flow-in.md

 uid: command_flow_in
 title: flow:in
 stackBased: true
+starterEdition: true
+proEdition: true
+enterpriseEdition: true
 ---

 ## Description

 @concept_flowin metadata.
-Retrieve metadata for a particular @concept_environment from your Salesforce organisation and commit it to your Git repository.
+Retrieve metadata for a particular @concept_environment from your Salesforce organization and commit it to your Git repository.

 ## Options